EO-DataHub/eodhp-guide/services/workflow-runner.md

 ## Summary

 The workflow runner is built on the EOEPCA ADES building block.
 It orchestrates workflow execution for the platform.
 A REST API has been built on top of the ADES component for managing workflow requests and integrating it with the platform IAM.
+This service also includes system tests for the Workflow Runner, and also services that harvest and ingest workflows into user workspaces, as well as services to ingest default workflows into a demo workspace to be executed by other users.

 ### Dependent Services